DiegoPalaciosGit/DiegoPalaciosGit/README.md

 ## Hi there 👋
 I’m a physics student with a strong interest in theoretical physics, field theory, and quantum theory.
-Currently, I’m working on a university research project where my advisors and I am developing a 5-dimensional theory and analyzing its implications in Yang-Mills theory.
+Currently, I’m working on a university research project where my advisors and I are developing a 5-dimensional theory and analyzing its implications in Yang-Mills theory.

 Recently, I’ve started exploring data science to broaden my skill set and pursue a career in this growing field.
 I’m eager to merge my analytical background in physics with the practical applications of data science.
 This repository will serve as a space to showcase my journey, and I’ll be sharing my portfolio as soon as it’s ready.
 Stay tuned! 🚀
 <!--